dev-nischay/demo/README.md

 # demo
-demo repo for practise will del latear
+demo repo for practise will del later